Fund managers unconvinced by Apple rebound as firm readies results

 Aylesworth has owned Apple shares for 12 of the past 15 years but does not hold any now because the company does not have any new products that can bring about sustainable high growth rates, he said.

 "(Apple's) growth doesn't look that exciting when we can buy into a company that is growing 15 to 25 percent," he said.
-Aylesworth noted he has positions in companies such as SanDisk and Netflix, both of whose revenue has grow by 10 percent or more in their most recent quarters.
+Aylesworth noted he has positions in companies such as SanDisk SNDK.O and Netflix (NFLX.O), both of whose revenue has grow by 10 percent or more in their most recent quarters.

-Apple is the largest holding in the $622 million Buffalo Growth Fund, where co-portfolio manager Chris Carter said the company's smartphone business should provide sustainable profit increases.
+Apple is the largest holding in the $622 million Buffalo Growth Fund (BUFGX.O), where co-portfolio manager Chris Carter said the company's smartphone business should provide sustainable profit increases.

 But Carter said Apple's slowed growth in recent years is a factor "potentially scaring off some growth managers," while its dividend may not be enough to attract value managers.